Marco Magnani: Education and career

-He has nearly 20 years of professional experience, primarily in investment banking in New York City with JP Morgan and in Milan with Mediobanca.
+He has 20 years of professional experience, primarily in investment banking in New York City with JP Morgan and in Milan with Mediobanca.
 He is a member of the Global Agenda Council on Banking and Capital Markets.

 Since 2011 he has led the research project Italy 2030 at the John F. Kennedy School of Government at Harvard University, as a Senior Research Fellow in political economy.
 He is affiliated with the School of Advanced International Studies of the Johns Hopkins University in Washington, DC.